 - Execute the improvement plan and assess performance regularly

-Each step should be broken down into tasks, and your assessment team needs to agree before moving onto the next step.
+Each step should be broken down into tasks.
+Your assessment team needs to agree before moving onto the next step.
 If you’re externally or strategically benchmarking, there will be additional steps.
-You’ll also need to determine sources for your external data.
+You’ll need to determine sources for your external data.

 Inventory Management Key Performance Indicators

 Here are some KPI’s that you might use in your benchmarking process.
 This isn’t an all-inclusive list!